 - Supervisory engagement with firms and FMIs – non-critical supervisory programmes will be delayed, the PRA's approach to Senior Manager Function applications will be considered to reduce the burden involved, responses to the BoE's and PRA's consultations on operational resilience policy development will be delayed to 1 October 2020 (in line with the FCA, see above), Internal Ratings Based models implementation will be delayed, the first meeting of the Financial Services Regulatory Initiatives Forum will take place as soon as possible in April 2020 to assist co-ordination of the regulatory initiatives, and new legislation will be introduced to enable implementation of Basel 3.1 (which has been delayed, see below).
 On 4 June 2020, the BoE published a letter to FMIs.
 When making any distributions to shareholders or decisions on variable remuneration, FMIs must discuss with it with the BoE and pay close attention to the risks and financial and operational demands from COVID-19.

 - COVID Corporate Financial Facility (CCFF) – on 18 March 2020, the BoE and HM Treasury announced they will launch a CCFF on 23 March 2020 to provide additional help to firms experiencing a disruption to their cash flows (see our detailed business loan support insight article here and our article on the suitability of the Coronavirus Large Business Interruption Loan Scheme (CLBILS) for your business).
 On 22 September 2020, the BoE and HM Treasury announced that the CCFF will close for new purchases of commercial paper from eligible issuers with effect from 23 March 2021.
 This means that the CCFF will make no purchases of commercial paper after 22 March 2021.
 A further announcement was made on 9 October 2020 on how CCFF issuers’ credit quality will be monitored and reviewed in advance of the closure of the CCFF.
 From 9 October 2020, the review of the credit quality of eligible issuers in the CCFF will be enhanced.
 Any eligible issuer wanting to issue new commercial paper into the CCFF will be subject to a review to consider whether that issuance remains in line with the purpose of the facility.
+On 28 January 2021, the BoE updated its market notice again to to provide clarity on existing policy.

 - Contingent Term Repo Facility (CTRF) – the BoE, on 24 March 2020, activated the CTRF, which allows market participants to borrow from the central bank reserves secured against less liquid assets, to "alleviate frictions observed in money markets".
 On 24 April 2020, the BoE announced that it will continue to offer 3-month and 1-month term CTRF operations on a weekly basis, with the final operation scheduled on 29 May 2020.